 Alprazolam is the most prescribed anxiety drug on the market today.
 You may know it by its trade name, Xanax.
 Alprazolam appears to be very effective for anxiety, but it's also something you need to strongly think about before you decide to utilize this type of medication.

 Drugs are usually only recommended for those with severe anxiety that are unable to control it with other means.
 If you haven't yet, take our free 7 minute anxiety severity test to score your anxiety symptoms, compare its severity to others, and learn more about how to control it.

 Using Alprazolam For Anxiety

 Alprazolam is one of the most prescribed medications in the world.
 One might say that it's prescribed too often, because most people are given Alprazolam by doctors, not psychologists, and no medicine should be a person's first choice when they're trying to control their anxiety.
 Medicines need to be a last resort, after you've tried non-medicinal options.
-Take my anxiety test to find out more about the options for you.
+Take my free 7 minute anxiety test to find out more about the options for you.

 Why to Avoid Medicine

 The main reason to avoid Xanax and other anxiety medications unless you need them is because they don't cure your anxiety.
 They merely dull it.
 Eventually, if you stop taking the medicine, your anxiety will always come back.